NikolasNorth/Sockets/README.md

 # Sockets

+To run load balancer for **Assignment 4**, see sections below titled: "With Load Balancer".

 ## Description
 Sockets implements a simplified web server and web downloader client.
 In response to a request, the server reads the contents of a named file and pushes it back over the same connection.
 Currently only GET requests using version